Predominantly white with black, tan, brindle, yellow chocolate, seal, blue, fawn, or apricot

-Individual personality makes the largest distinction for these pups, but you can also count on a couple of physical differences between males and females.
+Individual personality makes the largest distinction for these pups, but you can also count on a couple of physical differences between male and female Boston Terrier Rat Terrier mixes.
 Boston Terrier Rat Terrier mix males are slightly larger and may be more likely to act in sexually aggressive ways — for example, humping and mounting, or marking territory with urine.
 Females tend to be smaller and calmer.

 So, is the Boston Terrier Rat Terrier mix the right breed for you?